coreboot/coreboot/Documentation/mainboard/hp/hp_kbc1126_laptops.md

       (2760p-fw2.bin) KBC1126 filename #2 path and filename
 ```

-## Super I/O

-EliteBook 8000 series laptops have SMSC LPC47n217 Super I/O to provide
-a serial port and a parallel port, you can debug the laptop via this
-serial port.

-## porting
+## Porting guide for HP laptops with KBC1126

-To port coreboot to an HP EliteBook laptop, you need to do the following:
+To port coreboot to an HP laptop with KBC1126, you need to do the
+following:

 - select Kconfig option `EC_HP_KBC1126`
-- select Kconfig option `SUPERIO_SMSC_LPC47N217` if there is LPC47n217 Super I/O
+- select Kconfig option `SUPERIO_SMSC_LPC47N217` if there is LPC47n217
+  Super I/O, usually in EliteBook 8000 series, which can be used for
+  debugging via serial port
 - initialize EC and Super I/O in romstage
 - add EC and Super I/O support to devicetree.cb